Teddy Bridgewater Player Prop Bets for NFL Week 17 | Denver vs. Los Angeles 1/2/2022

 Matchup vs. Los Angeles

-- Bridgewater averaged 182 passing yards per game in two matchups against the Chargers, 5.5 yards less than his over/under for Sunday.
+- Bridgewater's 182 passing yards per game in two matchups against the Chargers are 5.5 less than yards than his over/under in Sunday's game.

-- While Bridgewater didn't throw multiple TDs in a game against the Chargers, he threw one touchdown pass in both of those matchups.
+- Bridgewater threw a touchdown pass in each of those games against the Chargers.

 - Note: Bridgewater's stats vs. Chargers date back to 2016.